dbrown499/Eunoia-Front-end/README.md

 ---

 ## ❤️ Acknowledgments
--To my brother, for inspiring this journey and bringing his clothing brand to life.
+- **To my brother, for inspiring this journey and bringing his clothing brand to life.
--To the tech community, for all the shared knowledge that made this project possible.
+- **To the tech community, for all the shared knowledge that made this project possible.

 ---